born2bemedia/itconsult/src/lib/policies-en/terms-and-conditions.md

 ## Governing Law

-The laws of Nevis, West Indies, will govern these Terms.
-In the event of a dispute, the laws of Nevis, West Indies, will apply, without regard to conflict of law principles.
+The laws of [COUNTRY], will govern these Terms.
+In the event of a dispute, the laws of [COUNTRY], will apply, without regard to conflict of law principles.

-Contact Information
+## Contact Information

 For any inquiries regarding these Terms or to request permission to use any content, please contact us:

 - Email: info@nexoria.ai
-- Phone <a href="tel:+48573587868">+48573587868</a>
 - Website: https://nexoria.ai